LENAX/public-sentiment-analysis/spider/README.md

     - Enhanced Job Specifications
       - Allow specifying the topic of the data
       - Allow storing data with different topics in separate databases
+    - AI-driven topic rule
+    - Distributed crawler
+    - Use bloom filter to search for keywords

 2. API
     - DELETE /job/<job_id>